Fun Things to Do at the Catalina Casino

 Although some are confused by the name “Casino,” the name casino in this case traces its roots within the Italian language.
 Casino, in this instance, means a “gathering place.”

-The ballroom was restored in recent years, yet it continues to maintain the style of grace and romance that recalls Avalon’s past.
+Restored in recent years, the ballroom still continues to maintain the style of grace and romance that recalls Avalon’s past.
 The ballroom features walls with rose coloring, five massive Tiffany chandeliers within the 55-foot ceiling, a raised stage, seating areas and a full-service bar.

 The Avalon Theater is located on the lower level and seats 1,184 people.
 There are wall murals by John Gabriel Beckman giving a great art deco atmosphere.
 It’s a spot to catch the latest first-run film nearly any night of the week.